jsiegenthaler/homebridge-samsungtvht/README.md

 * **name**: The displayed name of your device.
 Default is the plugin name.
 Mandatory.

 * **pingCommand**: the ping command to be used to ping the device to determine it's power state.
 For Linux, use "ping -c 2 -w 10" (the default>).
 For Windows, use "ping -n 2 -w 20".
 The ping options used are: Linux: -c 2 = ping twice only; -w 10 = wait 10 milliseconds before timing out.
-Windows: -w 20 = wait 20 milliseconds before timing out.
+Windows: -w 20 = wait 20 milliseconds before timing out. .
+See the [Power-Control](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Power-Control) wiki page for more incormation.

 * **pingInterval**: the interval in seconds between each ping.
 Shorter intervals generate more network traffic but show a more responsive tile in the Home app.
 3 seconds is a good balance between traffic and responsiveness.
 Default 3.
 Mandatory.

 * **pingResponseOn**: the ping response that corresponds to a successfuly ping response, indicating that the device is turned on.
 For Linux, use ", 0% packet loss".
-For Windows use "(0% loss)"
+For Windows use "(0% loss)".
+See the [Power-Control](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Power-Control) wiki page for more incormation.

 * **pingResponseOff**: the ping response that corresponds to no ping response, indicating that the device is turned off.
 For Linux, use "100% packet loss".
-For Windows use "(100% loss)"
+For Windows use "(100% loss)".
+See the [Power-Control](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Power-Control) wiki page for more incormation.

 * **doublePressTime**: the time in ms to detect a double key press (or tap).
 Default 250 ms. Mandatory.